Student Accessibility Services

 • All information regarding students is kept confidential and only disclosed to those individuals with a legitimate need to know.

 • All students working with Accessibility Services should have a current signed release form on file.
-Once the release form is in place, the student may request that the Director of Accessibility Services consult with faculty members or other University staff to discuss the functional limitations of the student's disability, as well as reasonable accommodations for the student.
+Once the release form is in place, the student may request that the Director of Student Accessibility Services consult with faculty members or other University staff to discuss the functional limitations of the student's disability, as well as reasonable accommodations for the student.

-Accessibility Services processes requests for student access to Thomas Jefferson University facilities.
+Student Accessibility Services processes requests for student access to Thomas Jefferson University facilities.
 Requests for alterations will be assessed based on the nature of the disability or related documentation.
 In keeping with its philosophy, the University will attempt to make reasonable accommodations for individuals with disabilities.
 Examples of accommodations may include but are not limited to: adaptation of bathrooms, installation of ramps, door access, and alternative lighting.

-Eligible students will meet with Accessibility Services to discuss the student's specific needs for technology and the limitations currently experienced by the student.
-Accessibility Services will work in conjunction with the appropriate offices to provide the needed services.
+Eligible students will meet with Student Accessibility Services to discuss the student's specific needs for technology and the limitations currently experienced by the student.
+Student Accessibility Services will work in conjunction with the appropriate offices to provide the needed services.